tweag/topiary/docs/book/src/guides/yann-tutorial.md

-# Writing a formatter has never been so easy: A Topiary tutorial
+# Writing a formatter has never been so easy: a Topiary tutorial

 [Yann Hamdaoui](https://github.com/yannham) has written a step-by-step guide on how to write a new formatter for your own language, starting